Henry A. Strong: Early life and family

 Henry Strong was born on August 30, 1838, in Rochester, New York.
+His brother was the theologian Augustus Hopkins Strong.

 He graduated from Wyoming Academy in 1858.
 On August 30, 1859, he married Helen Phoebe Griffin.
 They had three children: Gertrude Achilles, Helen Carter, and Henry G. Strong.
 After Helen's death in 1904 from diabetes, he married Hattie (Corrin) Lockwood on June 14, 1905.
 He adopted her son, Corrin, and the family returned to Rochester, New York.

 Business ventures

 Strong held a lead position in his family's buggy whip manufacturing company prior to meeting George Eastman in 1870.
-In 1881 he helped provide capital to Eastman to launch the Eastman Dry Plate Company which would later become Eastman Kodak Company.
+The two entered a partnership in 1880 and the Eastman Dry Plate Company was founded on January 1, 1881, with Strong as president and Eastman as treasurer.
+It would later become Eastman Kodak Company.

+Strong died at his home in Rochester on July 26, 1919.

 Legacy

 Numerous buildings in Rochester, notably Strong Memorial Hospital and Strong Auditorium at the University of Rochester were built from his philanthropy.